-There is therefore a need for concerted efforts between governments, non-governmental organizations, religious institutions and communities to tackle this vice.
+There is therefore a need for concerted efforts between governments, non-governmental organisations, religious institutions and communities to tackle this vice.
 If poverty is reduced, it will reduce the motivation for children to be recruited into violent extremism.

-- How does poverty increase the risk of radicalization and recruitment to violent extremism? - O In what ways can your faith community take action to reduce poverty among youth, children and their families, so as to reduce the risks of radicalization towards violent extremism? - Which principles and teachings can you apply from your faith perspective to speak against radicalization towards violent extremism and religious-based violence? - O "Extreme poverty anywhere is a threat to human security everywhere."
+- How does poverty increase the risk of radicalisation and recruitment to violent extremism? - In what ways can your faith community take action to reduce poverty among youth, children and their families, so as to reduce the risks of radicalisation towards violent extremism? - Which principles and teachings can you apply from your faith perspective to speak against radicalisation towards violent extremism and religious-based violence? - "Extreme poverty anywhere is a threat to human42 security everywhere."
 Do you agree with this statement?
 In what ways do you think this approach may be applicable in your own work to prevent and counter violent extremism?

-o Find out if your country has a national strategy for addressing - preventing and countering violent extremism.
+Find out if your country has a national strategy for addressing - preventing and countering violent extremism.
 Meet with the relevant government leaders and participate in the process of developing or reviewing your national strategy.

-o Form or join an interfaith platform / network or community which provides spaces for interfaith dialogue and common action to address radicalization towards violent extremism.
+Form or join an interfaith platform/ network or community which provides spaces for interfaith dialogue and common action to address radicalisation towards violent extremism.

-III.
-Special Focus: Poverty and Armed Conflict
+3. Special Focus: Poverty and Armed Conflict